Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Nick626, Shutterstock

-The Brown Recluse is often referred to as a poisonous spider, but they are actually venomous since their toxin is transferred via a bite.
+The Brown Recluse is often called a poisonous spider, but they are actually venomous because their toxin is transferred via a bite.
 They are sometimes referred to as “Fiddleback spiders” due to the distinct fiddle shape on their back.
-They are one of the two dangerously venomous spiders in the state and often get a worse reputation than they deserve.
+They are one of the two dangerously venomous spiders in the state, though they have a worse reputation than they deserve.

 As the name implies, these spiders are reclusive, often being found in dark places like wood piles and cardboard boxes, so most people encounter them when working outdoors or cleaning spaces like garages and sheds.
 These spiders have necrotizing venom, which means that it causes tissue to die and break down.
 Their bites are typically recognizable by a red or purple area with a black center that begins to pit.